BetonQuest/BetonQuest/docs/Documentation/Features/Items.md

 1. If you do not want the default styling, you must append `<!i><colorValue>` before the text in your `lore` argument.

+!!! warning inline end
+    **Do not use `none-` prefix unless you're using `enchants-containing` argument**, or else it doesn't make any sense and will break the check!
 <div class="annotate" markdown>
 * `enchants` - a list of enchantments and their levels.
 You can require the item to not have any enchantments by using `none` keyword.